 Environment Variables and Build Modes in Vite

-Vite does not inject environment variables at runtime.
-Instead, it performs static AST replacement during the compilation phase using esbuild (dev) and Rollup (prod).
-Access to import.meta.env is gated behind a mandatory prefix to prevent accidental leakage of server-only secrets into client bundles.
+Vite does not read environment variables at runtime in the browser.
+It performs static replacement during the transform phase using esbuild in dev and Rollup in production.
+Access to import.meta.env is gated behind a mandatory prefix so server-only secrets cannot leak into client bundles by accident.

 import { defineConfig } from 'vite'